Lumbar spinal stenosis

 What are the symptoms of spinal stenosis?

-Typical complaints and key symptoms are:
+Typical complaints and key symptoms include:

-- Back pain (lumbago) with various degrees of severity
+• Back pain (lumbago) of varying intensity

 Back pain